 · Pretax Parking

 · Long Term Disability Program (employee paid/optional)

 The Judicial Council of California Is an Equal Opportunity Employer.

 To better assess the qualifications of each applicant, please provide a response to the following questions:

-2. This position involves planning capital projects and developing facilities policies including researching complex facilities issues, drafting reports on a variety of facilities topics, and making presentations before decision-making bodies.
-Independent research, analysis, and writing is required.
+2. This position involves assisting the planning of capital projects, researching complex facilities issues, and drafting reports on a variety of facilities topics.
+Strong research, analysis, and writing ability is required.
 Please describe, in some detail, the relevant experience you have in performing comparable work and indicate why you believe your experience and skills qualify you for the position.

-4. Do you have a writing sample?
-If so, please provide one that affirms your ability to clearly organize and communicate your thoughts on a project or facilities-related topic.
+4. Provide a writing sample that affirms your ability to clearly organize and communicate your thoughts on a project or facilities-related topic.

 5. Do you have any other employment by the State of California that is not already provided on your application?
 If yes, please list the specific departments or agencies for which you worked.
 If you have no prior state service, please state “none”.